 HBG Esteemed Panel makes us the best medical assistance company of India for patient relief.

 HBG Medical Assistance is India’s most popular medical assistance company.
 It is accredited by NABH (National Accreditation Board for Hospitals and Health Care Providers) which is equivalent to JCI (Joint commissioner international) in this part of the world.
 It is the best accreditation in Healthcare which any healthcare delivery company can get.

 HBG has some wonderful offings in Heart Care.
-Heart treatment can be categorised depending upon age of the patient or disease type.
-There are some heart disease that people are born with.
+Heart treatment can be categorized depending upon the age of the patient or disease type.
+There is some heart disease that people are born with.
 These are called congenital heart defects.
-Some times these congenital heart defects are detected in early ages and we can treat them early by doing a heart surgery.
-Some times these congenital heart defects are not detected and are revealed when a person grows up.
-We can still treat them by offering the patients a heart surgery.
+Sometimes these congenital heart defects are detected at an early age and we can treat them early by doing heart surgery.
+Sometimes these congenital heart defects are not detected and are revealed when a person grows up.
+We can still treat them by offering the patient’s heart surgery.

-Sometimes a heart disease is acquired depending upon a life style that a person acquires as he grows up or due to environmental factors or other diseases that a patient may have.
-Such disease that are acquired when a patient has grown up are called Adult Cardiac Diseases.
+Sometimes heart disease is acquired depending upon a lifestyle that a person acquires as he grows up or due to environmental factors or other diseases that a patient may have.
+Such diseases that are acquired when a patient has grown up are called Adult Cardiac Diseases.
 They may be treated surgically which are called Open Heart surgeries or with help of Catheter driven procedures which are called Percutaneous Procedures.
 Many times Open heart surgeries are done via small incisions.
 These are called endoscopic heart surgeries or minimally invasive heart surgeries.

 Cardiac Treatments for which we make arrangements: